 Re-grading: From time to time the College may consider individuals for re-grading, either as part of a reorganisation/restructuring or for other reasons.
 Proposals may be made by a Senior Officer or a Departmental Head.
 Consideration of such proposals will be undertaken in the first instance by the Finance Bursar, with advice from the HR Manager, and will then be subject to final approval by the Finance Committee.
-Proposals maybe brought forward at any time of the year.
+The timing of proposals should be aligned with the budget process and staff are therefore encourage to bring requests for re-grading to their annual review for discussion.